 Jung explains his point of view: the [Freudian] “sexual problem” is “only one half of the meaning, and the lower half at that.
 The other half is ideal creation as a substitute for real creation.”
 (CW 5, para 77) Here, Jung recognizes the spiritual instincts of the soul.
 Such instincts modify base instinctual urges into the spiritual through the creation of spiritual symbols and ‘ideals.’
-Through spiritual symbols the soul expresses a capacity to dialectically integrate the tension of opposites.
+Through spiritual symbols the soul expresses a capacity to dialectically integrate the tension of opposites within the Self.

 Jung goes on to say that such symbol creation may hold a ‘presentiment of the future,’ guiding the individual in the process of psychical transformation.
 Jung says: